DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-23-improving-the-qualifications-section-of-the-application-details-page.md

 - subject
 - institution
 - whether they have completed the degree
-- grade - or the grade they expect they’ll get if they haven’t completed the degree
+- grade - or the grade they expect they’ll get if they have not completed the degree
 - start year
 - graduation year